kmeilander/UmbracoDocs/Getting-Started/Setup/Server-Setup/azure-web-apps.md

 * You should set your log4net minimum log priority to "WARN" in /Config/log4net.config if you are running a live site (of course if you are debugging this is irrelevant)
 * The minimum recommended Azure SQL Tier is "S2", however noticeable performance improvements are seen in higher Tiers

+#### Examine v0.1.83+ ####

+Examine v0.1.83 introduced a new `directoryFactory` named `TempEnvDirectoryFactory` which should be added to all indexers in the `~/Config/ExamineSettings.config` file

+    directoryFactory="Examine.LuceneEngine.Directories.TempEnvDirectoryFactory,Examine"

+The `TempEnvDirectoryFactory` allows Examine to store indexes directly in the environment temporary storage directory.

 #### Examine v0.1.80+ ####

 Examine v0.1.80 introduced a new `directoryFactory` named `SyncTempEnvDirectoryFactory` which should be added to all indexers in the `~/Config/ExamineSettings.config` file